Valence-Bond Solid phases in the spin-$1/2$ Kekule-Heisenberg model: Ground state phase diagram

 \section{Ground state phase diagram}

 In order to scan the full parameter space and extract the phase diagram of the KH model, we set ${K=\cos\theta}$ and ${J=\sin\theta}$, and computed the ground state of the KH model for ${\theta \in [0, 2\pi]}$ with the gPEPS technique.
-To capture the phase boundaries and distinguish different phases in the phase diagram, we computed the ground state energy, $\varepsilon_0$, and its second derivative which are displayed in Fig.~\ref{fig:energy} for different bond dimensions, $D$.
-We find six distinct regions in the ground state phase diagram that are best detected rather from the change in the slope of the energy as a function of $\theta$ and more distinctively, from the derivative of the energy (also see the full phase diagram depicted in Fig.~\ref{fig:phasediagram}-(a)).
+To capture the phase boundaries and distinguish different phases, we have plotted the ground state energy, $\varepsilon_0$, and its second derivative with respect to $\theta$ ($-\partial^2\varepsilon_0/\partial\theta^2$) in Fig.~\ref{fig:energy}.
+The phase boundaries are best detected in the plot of the second derivative of energy that reveals the existence of six distinct regions separated by vertical dashed lines in Fig.~\ref{fig:energy}-(b).
+Fig.~\ref{fig:energy} further contains the energy results for several bond dimensions $D$.
+Deep inside each phase, the energy and its second derivative do not depend on $D$ (also see the scaling of the ground state energy as a function of $1/D$ plotted in Fig.~\ref{fig:energy_scaling}-(a)), but near the transition points, the values are slightly different, and higher bond dimensions tend to produce more precise results.